We only offer Burchell

 more than 240,000 animals living in the wild today.
 See below

-for the difference between Burchell and Hartmann species.
+for the difference between Burchell's and Hartmann's species.

 Most of our zebra skins come from government-approved herd thinning